hienphamle/HienPhamLe/README.md

 Hi 👋 My name is Hien
 =====================

-I am a Data Analyst with excellent organizational and communication skills, capable of transforming complex data analysis into easy-to-understand solutions that help teams make quick and accurate decisions.
-With a background in financial management, over 5 years of experience in business operations, and 1 year of experience using SQL, Python, and Power BI in projects, I am not only skilled in deep data analysis but also have a clear understanding of business needs, allowing me to provide solutions that optimize efficiency.
+As a detail-oriented Data Analyst with excellent organizational and communication skills, I have the ability to transform complex data into clear, easy-to-understand insights that enable teams to make quick and accurate decisions.
+With a background in financial management, over 5 years of experience in business operations, and 1 year of hands-on experience with SQL, Python, and Power BI, I possess not only advanced data analysis skills but also a strong understanding of business needs, allowing me to deliver clear and effective solutions.
+With strong self-learning abilities and adaptability, I am ready to take on challenges at work and strive to deliver exceptional results.

 *   🌍  I'm based in Vietnam
 *   ✉️  You can contact me at [lehienpham25@gmail.com](mailto:lehienpham25@gmail.com)